The 10 Biggest Ketogenic Diet Mistakes

 Constipation is common on a ketogenic diet.
 When excess waste backs up in the colon, unwanted microbes can overgrow and the body will tend to produce higher amounts of stress hormones, throwing off blood sugar balance.

 The most common things that need to be addressed for constipation on a ketogenic diet are poor hydration, not enough fats, and not enough fiber.
 Start the day off with the hydration strategies discussed earlier in this article and aim to have a bowel movement within an hour of being awake.
-2 or even sometimes 3 solid movements a day is a good sign that you are not having any motility issues.
+Two or even sometimes three solid movements a day is a good sign that you are not having any motility issues.

 Additionally, magnesium supplementation can be absolutely amazing for improving bowel motility and so much more.
 Magnesium is a powerful supplement that we all can benefit from, especially on a ketogenic diet.